 Cars to Housing

-An innovative safe-parking + rehousing program for families living in their vehicles
+A safe-parking program for families living in their vehicles and awaiting shelter.

 About 30% of unsheltered people in Snohomish County – most of them families – live in their vehicles.
 Fewer vacancies at many emergency shelters means that many families choose to live in their vehicles just so that they can stay together.

 Everett Faith in Action and the Interfaith Family Shelter partnered to launch this innovative program in August, 2019.
-The City of Everett awarded us an initial grant of $25,000 for site enhancements and case management services.
-We are so grateful for the support from our community sponsors, including: Everett Foursquare, First Presbyterian Everett, Bethel Baptist, Everett United Church of Christ, Our Savior’s Lutheran, Trinity Lutheran Everett, Millenia Ministries, Reach Church, Mercy Watch, and Everett Gospel Mission.
+The City of Everett awarded an initial grant of $25,000 for site enhancements and case management services.
+We are grateful for the support from our community sponsors to launch this program, including: Everett Foursquare, First Presbyterian Everett, Bethel Baptist, Everett United Church of Christ, Our Savior’s Lutheran, Trinity Lutheran Everett, Millenia Ministries, Reach Church, Mercy Watch, and Everett Gospel Mission.

 Congressman Rick Larsen (second from left) with representatives from Everett Faith in Action and the Interfaith Family Shelter to discuss the Cars to Housing program